Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Ripe

-Ripe is another way of saying active.
-It refers to the point at which the sourdough starter or levain is fully fermented and ready to be used in the dough.
+Ripe refers to sourdough starter or levain that has fully fermented and is ready to use.

 S